English Toy Spaniel

-The English Toy Spaniel has a domed head and a soft, thoughtful expression in their large dark eyes.
-Their muzzle is short and their body is stocky and compact, and covered with a long, silky coat.
+The English Toy Spaniel has a domed head and a soft, thoughtful expression in his large, dark eyes.
+His muzzle is short and his body stocky and compact, and covered with a long, silky coat.
 This smart dog is quick to train, but Toy Spaniels are sensitive and respond best to praise and treats.
-They'll also get their feelings hurt and sulk if they are left out of family activities.
-Once you bring an English Toy Spaniel home, you'll have a furry shadow for their entire life.
+They’ll also get their feelings hurt and sulk if they are left out of family activities.
+Once you bring an English Toy Spaniel home, you’ll have a furry shadow for his entire life.

 English Toy Spaniels are also called Charlies, King Charles Spaniels, Prince Charles Spaniels, Ruby Spaniels, and Blenheim Spaniels.

 Physical Description/Breed Standard